zzhangjii/learning-library/ApplicationIntegration-labguide.md

 4. Check to see that your database is running:

-    - Access your ATP instance by opening up a new browser tab and browsing to the URL to access your *My Oracle Services page*.
+    - Access your ATP instance by opening up a new browser tab and browsing to Browse to the *Oracle Cloud My Services Page URL* noted in your *MyLabNotes* file to access your services.
-        You noted that URL in the Prerequisites section above.

     - When prompted for *User Name* and *Password*, enter your cloud credentials and click the Sign In button.